 Purposeful Work Mini Grant Funding Request Form

-Due to the COVID-19 public health crisis, the Center for Purposeful Work is suspending the use of Mini-Grant funding for the remainder of the 2019-2020 academic year, but we would still like to hear from you and help you.
+Due to the financial impact of the COVID-19 public health crisis, the Center for Purposeful Work is suspending the use of Mini-Grant funding, but we would still like to hear from you and help you.
 We continue to meet with students virtually and offer many of our programs.
 To schedule an appointment with a counselor, please use Handshake or call our office at 207 786-6232.
 You can also reach out through email@example.com to have quick questions answered or documents critiqued.

 The Bates Center for Purposeful Work offers limited financial support to students for travel, graduate school test prep & applications, and other opportunities and needs insofar as they relate to Purposeful Work.
 These funds do not have to be repaid but we hope that one day in the future when a beneficiary of this support is in a position to assist a current Batesie by giving advice, hosting a job shadow or internship, or simply by staying involved, they will.